maximilien/kube/kep/kep-pod-readiness-gate.md

 ### Implementation Details/Notes/Constraints [optional]

-ReplicaSet controller has some built-in logic for which Pods to delete first.
-Allowing users to specify this requires some API & controller changes.
-The modification would just add another check when ranking the pods, from the code snippet above.
+The `ReplicaSet` controller has some built-in logic for which Pods to delete first; allowing users to specify this requires some API & controller changes.
+The modification proposed here would just add another check when ranking the pods, from the code snippet above.

 ### Risks and Mitigations

 We haven't identified any particular risk for the proposal.
-The ability for patching pods with a particular label is already managed via the security policies the k8s defines and only those with the ability to patch a pod can apply the label.
+The ability for patching pods with a particular label is already managed via the security policies k8s defines and only those with the ability to patch a pod can apply the label.

-The label itself does not make for any removal decision and only helps the `ReplicaSet`controller with prioritization at the time of scaling down.
+The label itself does not make for any removal decisions and only helps the `ReplicaSet`controller with prioritization at the time of scaling down.